gstvolvr/options/README.md

 I discuss the strategy in more detail [here](https://www.oliver.dev/posts/2025/05/options-screener-part-i.html)

-Positions are loaded into [this](https://docs.google.com/spreadsheets/d/1dhLDNkZbI2-7Fm4jXRreL-S6oTRExumvJRH1fEQIiOs/edit?usp=sharing) Google Sheet and are updated every 15 minutes on trading days.
+Positions are loaded into [this](https://docs.google.com/spreadsheets/d/1dhLDNkZbI2-7Fm4jXRreL-S6oTRExumvJRH1fEQIiOs/edit?usp=sharing) Google Sheet and are updated every 30 minutes during market hours (9:30AM-4:00PM ET, Monday-Friday).

-# Data
+# Data Sources & Calculation

-I pull data from the Schwab API and track the following attributes:
+The system pulls real-time data from the **Schwab API** and calculates the following metrics for each deep in-the-money covered call position:

-* name
+**Stock Information:**
-* industry
+* Company name and industry sector
-* stock price
+* Current stock price and market data

+**Options Information:**
-* net price of position
+* Call strike price and expiration date
+* Latest bid, mid-point, and ask prices
-* call strike price
+* Net position cost (stock price - option premium)

+**Strategy Metrics:**
+* **Insurance**: Downside protection percentage
-* call expiration date
+* **Premium**: Income from selling the call option
-* insurance
-* premium
-* dividend
-* ex dividend date
-* expected return after 1 dividend
+* **Expected Returns**: Projected returns after capturing 1-4 dividend payments
-* expected return after 2 dividends
-* expected return after 3 dividends
-* expected return after 4 dividends
-* latest bid
-* latest mid point
-* latest ask
+* Dividend amount and ex-dividend dates

+All data is processed using a Rust-based calculation engine for performance and deployed to Google Cloud Run for automated execution.

-# Running with Docker
+## Running with Docker

 This project can be run in a Docker container using the provided Dockerfile and docker-compose.yml.

-## Prerequisites
+### Prerequisites

 - Docker and Docker Compose installed on your system
 - A `.env` file with the necessary environment variables (see below)
 - Google API credentials (secrets-manager-key.json)

-## Environment Variables
+### Environment Variables

 Create a `.env` file in the project root with the following variables: